ankitnewjobs/Terraform/Day:- 23 Input-Variables-Assign-with-tfvars-var-file/Readme.md

 # Explanation:-

 This detailed script is a guide for managing **input variables** in Terraform using variable files (`.tfvars`) to define environment-specific configurations.
-The process involves initializing and applying Terraform configurations for different environments, while highlighting the importance of proper resource management.
+The process involves initializing and applying Terraform configurations for different environments while highlighting the importance of proper resource management.
 Let’s break it down step by step.

 ---